ottokruse/crypto-secure-random-digit/README.md

 If you think "why do you need more than just `crypto.randomBytes`?" read this: https://gist.github.com/joepie91/7105003c3b26e65efcea63f3db82dfba

-I wrote this module because I wanted something simple without any dependencies and, more importantly, with an implementation I can understand.
+I wrote this module because I wanted something simple without any dependencies and with an implementation I can understand - and thus verify.

 Usage: